 Robin Truesdale is a professional video editor, photographer, and graphic designer with more than twenty years of video production experience.
 With a background in television news and educational video, she began making documentary films while in graduate school in 2001.
 Her independent work deals primarily with social justice, culture, and humanitarian issues.
 She specializes in documentary film editing and has film credits as Editor, Director, Co-Producer, and Photographer.
 She is based in Louisville, Colorado.

-Her current documentary, Cuba’s Forgotten Jewels: A Haven in Havana, tells the stories of Jewish refugees who fled Nazi-occupied Europe and sailed across the Atlantic Ocean to the island of Cuba.
+Robin is currently editing Sweet Home Monteverde, an hour-long documentary about a group of Quakers from Alabama who, in 1950, left the U.S. to build a new community in Monteverde, Costa Rica.
+Her most recently completed documentary, Cuba’s Forgotten Jewels: A Haven in Havana (2017), tells the stories of Jewish refugees who fled Nazi-occupied Europe and sailed across the Atlantic Ocean to the island of Cuba.
 Robin co-directed the film with Judy Kreith, and was the film’s cinematographer and editor.

-She has spoken about her freelance work and documentary filmmaking at a number of conferences, including the NPPA Women in Visual Journalism Conference, Rocky Mountain Audio Video Expo, and 2017 Rocky Mountain Women’s Film Festival.
+She has spoken about her freelance work and documentary filmmaking at a number of conferences and workshops, including the NPPA Women in Visual Journalism Conference, Rocky Mountain Audio Video Expo, 2017 Rocky Mountain Women’s Film Festival, and the 2018 Fairbanks Summer Arts Festival in Alaska.

 In 2015, Robin finished A Beautiful Equation, an independent documentary film that explores the humanitarian philosophies of Albert Einstein and Niels Bohr.
 In an interesting twist, their stories are told by eight women – grandmothers – who add a depth of knowledge and experience, and who themselves become vivid characters who deliver a hopeful message.